ally-logo-white-transp

 Remember resort fees

-Beware baggage fees
+Beware of airline baggage fees

 Air travel can be expensive — and it’s not just the tickets.
 From food to Wi-Fi to ground transportation after landing, there are plenty of small expenses to keep in mind, but one you won’t want to overlook is luggage fees.
 Depending on what airline you’re flying you may need to pay an additional fee if you check a bag.
 Rules and charges vary significantly from airline to airline, so it’s worth doing some comparison shopping if baggage fees are a concern.
 And if you’re able, fitting everything in a carry-on can help you sidestep the charge altogether.